Brinium/ThreeColumnContainer/README.md

 Inspiration and some code pinched from patbonecrusher's SlidingPanels.Touch. https://github.com/patbonecrusher/SlidingPanels.Touch/

-This project is working but need to add some gesture support for closing submenus.
+This project is working but still needs a bit of work.